 Image ©Pierre Fidenci

-• The forests of northern Republic of Congo, Gabon and Southern Cameroon.
+• The forests of the northern Republic of Congo, Gabon and Southern Cameroon.

-• Previous assessments have focused on habitiat availability to determine western numbers.
-The commonly cited figure of 95,000 (Harcourt) is based on an assumption that all intact habitat was based on densities typical of Gabon in the 1980’s.
-However recent surveys commercial hunting and outbreaks of Ebola have had a severe impact on numbers in otherwise intact habitat.
+• Previous assessments have focused on habitat availability to determine western numbers.
+The commonly cited figure of 95,000 (Harcourt) is based on the assumption that all intact habitat was based on densities typical of Gabon in the 1980s.
+However, recent surveys show that commercial hunting and outbreaks of Ebola have had a severe impact on numbers in otherwise intact habitats.

 • Smallest of all gorillas